“Hast thou entered into the treasures of the snow? or hast thou seen the treasures of the hail?” (Job 38:22).

 The snow is a treasure in other ways as well.
-The winter’s snowpack in the mountains is often called “white gold” because of its indispensable water storage capacity, released in the melting season each spring to provide life to teeming cities and irrigation in the desert for needed food supplies.
-The snow also aids in maintaining the planet’s chemical cycles by returning various elements in the nuclei of its flakes back from the ocean to the lands from which they were leached and transported by rivers to the oceans.
+The winter’s snow pack in the mountains is often called “white gold,” because of its indispensable water storage capacity, released in the melting season each spring to provide life to teeming cities and irrigation in the desert for needed food supplies.
+The snow also aids in maintaining the planet’s chemical cycles by returning various elements in the nuclei of its flakes back from the ocean to the lands from which they were leached and transported by rivers to the ocean.
 When the snowpack becomes a glacier, it can greatly assist in the breakup of rocks to form fertile soils.

-As the snow comes down from heaven, so comes the Word of God to ask the soul as in today’s text: “Hast thou entered into the treasures of the snow?”
+As the snow comes down from heaven, so comes the Word of God to ask the soul as in our text: “Hast thou entered into the treasures of the snow?”
 (Job 38:22).
 HMM